 - Token Size—enables you to determine why it takes so long to log onto a workstation or server, e.g., the more groups that users belong to, the more group policies have to be applied for logon

 Use these five steps to begin auditing your Active Directory environment.
-To take advantage of STEALTHbits AD auditing tools, please download a free trial of our Active Directory assessment or contact us at email@example.com.
+To take advantage of STEALTHbits AD auditing tools, please check out our Credential and Data Security Assessment or contact us at email@example.com.
 To watch the full webcast, please click here.

 Don’t miss a post!
 Subscribe to The Insider Threat Security Blog here: